 Vatican Grottoes

-The Vatican Grottoes (not to be confused with the Vatican Necropolis, both of which are under St. Peter’s Basilica) are where you will find the remains of the original 4th century Basilica.
-This stood until the 15th century, when the new Basilica was built.
+The Vatican Grottoes (not the same thing as the Necropolis, although both are underneath the Basilica) contain the remains of the original 4th-century basilica, which stood until the 15th century when the current one was built on top.

-You can visit the Vatican Grottoes for free as part of your visit to St. Peter’s Basilica, and it is well worth doing.
-This is where you can see sections of the original Basilica, as well as the graves of a great many Popes who were buried down here.
+You can visit the Grottoes for free as part of your Basilica visit, and it’s worth doing.
+You’ll see sections of the original basilica, plus the graves of a great many popes who wanted to be buried close to St. Peter.

-Access to the grottoes is near the high altar at the Pier of St. Andrew.
-Note that there may be a line to visit the grottoes, and photography is not allowed in the grottoes.
+Access is near the high altar at the Pier of St. Andrew.
+There can be a queue, and photography isn’t allowed.

 Statue of Saint Peter

-In St. Peter’s Basilica, that item is the 13th century Statue of Saint Peter.
-This bronze statue features St. Peter sitting on a marble chair, holding the keys of heaven in one hand and giving a blessing with the other hand.
+At almost every major pilgrimage site in the world there’s an object pilgrims want to touch for a blessing, and in St. Peter’s Basilica that object is the 13th-century bronze Statue of Saint Peter.
+It shows St. Peter seated on a marble chair, holding the keys of heaven in one hand and giving a blessing with the other.

 Tomb of Pope Alexander VII

-I think it is fair to say that Bernini did quite a lot of work in and around St. Peter’s Basilica!
-His last great work, designed when he was 80, is the monumental tomb of Pope Alexander VII.
+Bernini did quite a lot of work in and around St. Peter’s, as I may already have mentioned.
+His last great piece, designed when he was 80, is the monumental tomb of Pope Alexander VII.

 Dome Climb